 Laporta keenly felt the inefficiency of Feynman’s rules when he saw the hundreds of integrals they’d started with eventually boil down to just 18 expressions.
 So he reverse-engineered the calculation.
 By studying the pattern of which derivatives contributed to the final integrals and which didn’t, he developed a recipe for zeroing in on the right identities.
 After years of trial and error validating the strategy on different integrals, he published a description of his algorithm in 2001.

 Physicists quickly adopted it and built on it.
 For instance, Bernhard Mistlberger, a particle physicist at the SLAC National Accelerator Laboratory, has pushed Laporta’s technique to determine how often the Large Hadron Collider should produce Higgs bosons — a problem that involved 500 million Feynman integrals.
 His bespoke version of Laporta’s procedure reduced the number of integrals to about 1,000.
-In 2015, Andreas von Manteuffel and Robert Schabinger, both at Michigan State University, borrowed a technique from applied mathematics to make the simplification of terms more transparent.
+In 2015, Andreas von Manteuffel and Robert Schabinger, both currently affiliated with Michigan State University, borrowed a technique from applied mathematics to make the simplification of terms more transparent.
 Their method has become standard.